 Each student in the College of Humanities and Behavioral Sciences is assigned an advisor.
 Students meet with that person for registration advising during the Fall and Spring semesters.
-Students majoring in a Foreign Language or Interdisciplinary Studies in Liberal Arts are assigned a Professional Academic Advisor in the Advising Center for each semester’s registration advising.
-All other students are assigned a professional advisor, in the Advising Center or Academic Success Center, or a faculty advisor within their respective departments.
+Students are assigned a professional advisor, in the Advising Center or Academic Success Center, or a faculty advisor within their respective departments.

-In addition, the College Advising Center (3301 HB) provides professional assistance for all students in the College and across the University.
+In addition, the Academic Success Center provides professional assistance for all students in the College and across the University.
 The Center’s staff provides support and guidance to those who have questions or concerns about such things as curricula, academic procedures, grade point calculations, referrals to other academic and student support services, or graduation requirements.
 It is the student’s responsibility to verify that all graduation requirements are met as specified by his or her program and the staff help support that process through a dynamic relationship.

-All students majoring in fields of study in the College of Humanities and Behavioral Sciences must meet university Core Courses requirements.
+All students majoring in fields of study in the College of Humanities and Behavioral Sciences must meet university general education REAL requirements.
 (See here .)